levidoc/encryption/README.md

 # Disclaimer
 This encryption script is safer than using plaintext data, I Wont say its perfect but it gets the job done.
 Its not 100% secure, (not because the encryption scripts is public). but because there is never anything 100% secure especially if you can reverse the encryption.
+This version of the encryption threading is only compatible with sha256, other hashing algorithms are not yet compatible with the decryption process.

 # Example
 locate the example.php to preview the encryption services